Washington County, Pennsylvania: Major highways

-Washington County's Flag
+Flag

 Design

 The flag of Washington County, Pennsylvania consists of a light blue background with the county's seal in the middle.
-The seal consists of the county courthouse, a covered bridge, an Indian, and an early settler.
+The seal consists of the county courthouse, a covered bridge, an Indigenous American, and an early settler.
 This montage has the words "Historical Washington County" and "1781" inside a circle.

-History

-On October 7, 1977, Washington County Bicentennial Commission chairman Charles Chattaway and member Charlotte K. Lane showed a design for a county flag.
-The flag had been the general idea of Raymond E. Dunlevy.
-The design of that flag was the county seal in the upper left hand corner without the circle and words "Historical Washington County" in the color yellow.
-The seal is in a vertical purple rectangle that goes fully down the flag.
-That purple stripe takes up one fourth of the flag.
-The rest of the flag has a sky blue stripe that goes along the full top of the flag and takes up almost half going down.
-Below that is a thin green line.
-Below that line is a thin sky blue line.
-The rest of the flag going down is green.
-They did not end up using this flag.
-They used the one that is in use today.

 Climate

-Washington County has a humid continental climate (Köppen Dfb), with warm summers and cold, snowy winters.
+Washington County has a hot-summer humid continental climate (Köppen Dfa), with hot, humid summers and cold, snowy winters.
 Precipitation is highest in the summer months, with an annual average of 38.87 in.
 Snow usually falls between November and April, with an average of 37.8 in.